 Money is a bit paradoxical.
 On the one hand, money is just a number; what separates the paupers from the wealthy is a few zeros in a bank account.
 Yet people work their entire lives into moving the numbers up a notch.
 The sum total of a person's work-their time (usually most of their day), energy, ambition, stress, and productivity-is all translated into their money.
-Some people are affected more by a severe financial loss than a death, for losing their money truly is losing a part of themselves. אין אדם אין אדם, a person cannot restrain himself when faced with losing his money-to the point that he will put his life on the line for it.
+Some people are affected more by a severe financial loss than a death, for losing their money truly is losing a part of themselves. אין אדם, a person cannot restrain himself when faced with losing his money-to the point that he will put his life on the line for it.4

 There is a reason that people work so hard for money (besides for the irrational love of money that Chassidus so strenuously disavows).
 A few dollars can spell the difference between life and death, from having a piece of bread to passing out from hunger, from being able to afford a life-saving medical procedure to being forced to forego it.
-Less drastically, a person's financial situation defines his standard of living and what type of life he can live.

-For this reason-as well as the fact that a person pours his life into his livelihood-giving tzedaka holds tremendous power.
-When you teach someone, you are sharing of your mind; when you get out and help them, you are giving of your body and energy-but when you give them your money, you are giving your life.
+Less drastically, a person's financial situation defines his standard of living and what type of life he can live.5 tremendous power.
+When you teach someone, you are sharing of your mind; when you get out and help them, you are giving of your body and energy-but when you give them your money, you are giving your life.6